MicrosoftDocs/winrt-api/windows.applicationmodel.activation/barcodescannerpreviewactivatedeventargs.md

 Specifies the event arguments for activating the barcode scanner preview.

 ## -remarks
-The barcode scanner shows the image from the camera so that a user can aim the device at the barcode for scanning.
+Provides data when an app is activated to show the image from the camera so that a user can aim the device at the barcode for scanning.

 ## -see-also